-John: It was all over the media in 2006.
+John: “It was all over the media in 2006.
 We talked about nothing else.
 I still speak about it virtually every morning with my tobacconist (who supports Juventus) and my newsagent (who’s an Inter supporter).
-Newspapers (especially La Gazzetta Dello Sport and Repubblica) conducted what amounted to a witch-hunt against Moggi and Juventus.
+Newspapers (especially La Gazzetta Dello Sport and Repubblica) conducted what amounted to a witch-hunt against Luciano Moggi and Juventus.

 My personal opinion is that, while Moggi was and is no saint, at that moment in time, he wouldn’t have got a fair trial anywhere in Italy (if you see what I mean).
-I’d also add that at the end of the first sporting justice trial, Palazzo declared that the sentence reflected “widespread popular feeling”.
+I’d also add that at the end of the first sporting justice trial, Palazzo declared that the sentence reflected ‘widespread popular feeling.’
 What sort of justice is that?

-I remember being at a dinner in Turin in the spring of 2006, just as the scandal was breaking, where one of the guests was Fulvio Gianaria, a lawyer who was part of Moggi’s legal team.
+I remember being at a dinner in Turin in the spring of 2006, just as the scandal was breaking, where one of the guests was Fulvio Gianaria, a lawyer who was part of Luciano Moggi’s legal team.
 “A great injustice is about to be committed,” he told me.
 The problem is that the same media that launched the scandal in the first place didn’t afford the same coverage to subsequent developments.

-John: As I said above, it was judged that Juventus did NOT violate Article 6 and that the 2004-2005 season was deemed fair and legitimate.
+John: “As I said above, it was judged that Juventus did NOT violate Article 6 and that the 2004-2005 season was deemed fair and legitimate.
 No matches were fixed, no money changed hands, and most of the charges were spurious.
 Where were the dark arts?

 From a Juventus fan’s perspective, is there an additional sense of rivalry between Inter and Juventus because of the ‘Cardboard Scudetto’ handed to Inter?

-John: There was huge rivalry before, and it’s probably greater now.
+John: “There was a huge rivalry before, and it’s probably greater now.
 Things have changed, though.
-I personally have got nothing against the present Inter players and Conte (apart from the fact that he signed for Inter!) and the Chinese ownership, but I still get angry when I see Moratti and some of the players from the past still making snide remarks in the press about how they weren’t “allowed” to win in the early 2000s.
+I personally have got nothing against the present Inter players and Conte (apart from the fact that he signed for Inter!) and the Chinese ownership.
+However, I still get angry when I see Massimo Moratti and some of the players from the past still making snide remarks in the press about how they weren’t “allowed” to win in the early 2000s.”

-Has Serie A and its clubs made any headway in gaining trust back from the Italian public in the last 15 years?
+Has Serie A and its clubs made any headway in gaining the trust back from the Italian public in the last 15 years?

-John: No, there was no trust before anyway!
+John: “No, there was no trust before anyway!
 In Italy, we’re “vaccinated” against scandals.
-Corruption, illegal betting, passport theft and forgery (Inter again), falsification of accounts (Inter again)… you name it.
-The problems that are dealt with are sometimes swept under the carpet with complaisant media outlets stoking the flames in the background.
-What’s there to trust?
+Corruption, illegal betting, passport theft and forgery (Inter again), falsification of accounts (Inter again), you name it.
+The problems that are dealt with are sometimes swept under the carpet, with complaisant media outlets stoking the flames in the background.
+What’s there to trust?”

-The final findings of the Calciopoli
+The final findings of the Calciopoli ‘Match-Fixing’ Scandal

-Palazzi’s findings showed that former Inter President, Giacinto Facchetti, just like Moggi, regularly conversed with referee designators.
-Facchetti’s actions mirrored that of Moggi’s, but were arguably worse.
+Palazzi’s findings showed that former Inter President Giacinto Facchetti, just like Moggi, regularly conversed with referee designators.
+Facchetti’s actions mirrored that of Moggi’s but were arguably worse.

-The three club officials who had breached article 6 according to the report?
+The three club officials who had breached article 6, according to the report?
 Facchetti of Inter, Meani of AC Milan, and Spinelli of Livorno.

-Inter’s name was muddied, but not quite like Juve’s and Moggi’s.
-The former Juventus general manager has denied any wrong-doing, although heavily involved in the Calciopoli.
-Moggi left Juventus with a parting speech;
+Inter’s name was muddied but not quite like Juve’s and Moggi’s.
+The ‘Juventus match fixing’ scandal is widely peddled as the term replacing the Calciopoli outside of Italy.
+The former Juventus general manager has denied wrongdoing, although heavily involved in the Calciopoli scandal.
+Luciano Moggi left Juventus with a parting speech;

-“I don’t have either the strength nor the willingness to answer any question.
+“I don’t have the strength or the willingness to answer any question.
 I miss my soul; it has been killed.
-Tomorrow I’ll be resigning, since tonight the football world isn’t my world anymore.
-I’ll think only to defend myself from all allegations and wicked actions.”
+Tomorrow I’ll be resigning since tonight, the football world isn’t my world anymore.
+I’l think only to defend myself from all allegations and wicked actions.”Luciano Moggi

-The Cardboard Scudetto resides in Milan, for now.
+The Cardboard Scudetto resides in Milan.
+For now.